Brian 2, an intuitive and efficient neural simulator

 Simulation code for the more biologically detailed model of the circuit shown in Figure 1a, producing the circuit activity shown in Figure 1c.

 Simulation code for the more biologically detailed model of the circuit shown in Figure 1a (based on Golowasch et al., 1999).
-The code for the synaptic model and connections is identical to the code shown in Figure 2, except for acting on Vs instead of v in the target cell.
+The code for the synaptic model and connections is identical to the code shown in Figure 2, except for acting on instead of in the target cell.

 Case study 2: Smooth pursuit eye movements.